nitzanpap/auto-tab-groups/README.md

 3. **Random Generation**:
    - Click "Generate New Colors" to randomly assign new colors
    - Use the "Preserve manual colors" setting to keep your custom choices when generating new colors

+### Group Management

+The extension provides convenient ways to manage your tab groups:

+1. **Automatic Grouping**:
+   - Tabs are automatically grouped by domain
+   - New tabs are added to existing groups
+2. **Manual Controls**:
+   - Group/Ungroup all tabs with one click
+   - Collapse or expand all groups simultaneously
+   - Right-click groups for individual controls

 ---